ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 <!--more-->

 A useful modification of this algorithm is to return the index of the target in the list when a match is found.
 In the case of an unsuccessful search, a special number denoting a failure is returned, usually -1.
-This slight modification has no affect on the complexity of the algorithm and so we might as well implement that version instead:
+This slight modification has no effect on the complexity of the algorithm and so we might as well implement that version instead:

 ## Implementation
 ### Pseudocode